ioneliabuzatu/PhenotipicPredictionThesis/README.md

 Phenotypes Predicted:
 ````
 Blood Presure - Dystolic and Systolic
-Obesity CLassfier (only 20/20 % due to gennotype)
+Obesity CLassfier (only 20/20 % due to genotype)
 ````